Dr. Ella Atkins — Aerospace Engineering Professor

 Dr. Duane Hamacher — Cultural Astronomer

-I am an astronomer and Senior Research Fellow at the Monash Indigenous Studies Centre in Melbourne.
+I am an associate professor of Indigenous Astronomy and Science in the School of Physics at the University of Melbourne.
 I explore the crossroads of astronomy and culture with a focus on Indigenous Astronomical Knowledge in Australia and around the world.

 Dr. Seyda Ipek — Theoretical Particle Physicist